 I think that the drive will be high gas prices and also the sellability of the property.
 There has been talk about relating some green levees back to people's EPCs and being controlled by the local authorities.
-In fact, this was being trialed and down the road in Guildford!
+In fact, this was being trialled and down the road in Guildford!

-So this again, I've spoken to Westminster about this very subject and they do see that as a way, again as a bit of a carrot and stick, of changing your council tax to have a reflection of your EPC status.
+So again, I've spoken to Westminster about this very subject and they do see that as a way, again as a bit of a carrot and stick, of changing your council tax to have a reflection of your EPC status.
 The hope here is that actually, the incentive becomes reducing your energy at home making your house more energy-efficient which means you save every year on your council tax.

 Heat Geek: Just a quick note on something Richard mentioned.
 Load shifting there is when the electrical grid has too much power being fed into it (because there's lots of wind and solar or whatever at the time) and not enough people drawing.
-So they'll give you cheap rate of electricity rather than just dumping it into the ground (because that's what they will do with electricity if they can't shift it, they can't overload the grid so they have to dump it to the ground) so they'll give you cheaper electricity to charge up your hot water tank to increase the temperature in your home, etc.
+So they'll give you a cheap rate of electricity rather than just dumping it into the ground (because that's what they will do with electricity if they can't shift it, they can't overload the grid, so they have to dump it into the ground) so they'll give you cheaper electricity to charge up your hot water tank to increase the temperature in your home, etc.

 Richard: I think it's going to be difficult managing that three-month period to ensure that the jobs are signed off and commissioned because the installer is making that commitment.

-The installer is cash rolling it for £5,000, if they've now got to wait because all the vouchers are taken or if there's a hold upon the build it puts a lot of potential risk in their hands!
+The installer is cash-rolling it for £5,000, if they've now got to wait because all the vouchers are taken or if there's a hold upon the build, it puts a lot of potential risk in their hands!

-Richard: I think the good news is that Ofgem is looking after it and they've got a really good pedigree of grants now.
+Richard: I think the good news is that Ofgem is looking after it, and they've got a really good pedigree of grants now.
 Whereas the green homes grant scheme was passed to ‘some minister's wife’ and paid a lot of money to put in an awful system that didn't work from day one.

 Richard: I think in line with the other policies that they're doing, plus the high inflation on energy prices at the moment, and the fact they're moving the green levy that is heavily loaded on electricity over to gas.
 These things are going to make actually an air source heat pump installation very attractive.